trizen/menutray/README.md

     -r    : regenerate the configuration file
     -gtk3 : use Gtk3 instead of Gtk2

+other:
+    -S <file>  : path to the schema.pl file
+    -C <file>  : path to the config.pl file
+    -o <file>  : path to the menu.pl file

 help:
     -h  : print this message and exit
     -v  : print version number and exit